SqrTT/prophet/readme.md

     "code-version": "version2"
 }
 ```
 The second step: enabling the uploader in workspace preferences.
 Open preferences, switch to workspace preferences and set value to `true` for `"extension.prophet.upload.enabled"`.
 Detailed log information is written in output channel `Prophet Uploader`.
-(Note: once you change `dw.json` you should run 'Clean Project/Upload all' from command menu to apply them).
+(Note: once you change `dw.json` you should run 'Clean Project/Upload all' from command menu to apply it).

 You can temporarily disable watching or force upload cartridges (i.e. clean project) via commands.